Roshan-keshri/UrbanVoice/README.md

 ## 📖 What is UrbanVoice?

-UrbanVoice is a civic-tech platform that allows **citizens** to report local issues — potholes, broken streetlights, sanitation problems, water supply failures — and enables **government administrators** to track, prioritize, and resolve them efficiently through a region-specific dashboard.
+UrbanVoice is a civic-tech platform that allows **citizens** to report local issues — potholes, broken streetlights, sanitation problems, water supply failures — and enables **government administrators** to track, prioritize, and resolve them through a region-specific dashboard.

-The platform is designed around three core principles:

-- **Transparency** — every report is trackable in real time, so citizens always know what's happening with their complaint
-- **Accountability** — administrators can only see and manage issues within their assigned region, ensuring clear ownership
-- **Community participation** — photo evidence, issue categories, and status updates make reporting as detailed and useful as possible
+What makes this project production-grade beyond just the features is the **fully automated DevOps pipeline** — every push to `main` triggers GitHub Actions, builds and pushes a Docker image to Docker Hub, and automatically redeploys the backend on Render.
+Zero manual deployment steps.

 > **Real-world inspiration:** India's civic infrastructure often suffers not from lack of resources, but from lack of visibility.
 UrbanVoice is built to solve exactly that.